SiobhanBaines/Harry-Potter-Memory-Game/Testing_and_Deployment.md

 2. Validate the code
     * Use [validator.w3](https://validator.w3.org/) to check the HTML
     * Use [jigsaw.w3](https://jigsaw.w3.org/css-validator/) to check the CSS
-    * Use [JSHint](https://jshint.com/) to check the Javascript
+    * Use [JSHint](https://jshint.com/) to check the JavaScript
     * Use [autoprefixer](https://autoprefixer.github.io/) to add in any prefixes needed for other web browsers.
-    * Use a documentation application to check the spelling such as word but remember word will not always pick up incorrect spelling such as thrid instead of third.
+    * Use a documentation application to check the spelling such as word but remember word will not always pick-up incorrect spelling such as thrid instead of third.
 3. In Chrome dev tools use Lighthouse to check the performance of the website

 ### Functionality Testing